BirhanuB123/MuleWave-LMS/PROJECT_SUMMARY.md

 # MuleWave LMS - Project Summary

-## 🎉 Project Completion Status: ✅ COMPLETE

 This document provides a comprehensive overview of the MuleWave Learning Management System project.

 ## 📊 Project Overview

-**MuleWave LMS** is a full-featured Learning Management System inspired by Anthology/Blackboard, built from scratch with modern web technologies.
+**MuleWave LMS** is a full-featured Learning Management System, built from scratch with modern web technologies.
 The platform enables students to enroll in courses, instructors to create and manage content, and administrators to oversee the entire system.

 ## ✨ Implemented Features